Popular Flowers for Brides in 2013

 Proteas are from South Africa and come in an array of shapes and sizes that offer nontraditional brides new life in their bouquets.
 Using succulents in the bouquet or as centerpieces has also grown in popularity this year thanks to the laidback and natural vibes they give off.
 A similar sense of warm and comfort is embodied by use of lamb's ear.
 The news outlet suggests brides incorporate this plant into their weddings as boutonnieres for their grooms or even as accents in a traditional bouquet.

-Follow Teleflora's Wedding Board on Pinterest
+Follow Teleflora's Wedding Flowers board on Pinterest.

 Looking for a local wedding florist?